-It is always important to follow the care instruction on your mattress protector.
-If you fail to follow it correctly it could void your mattress protector warranty.
+It is always important to follow the care instruction on the mattress protector.
+Failing to follow it correctly it could void the mattress protector warranty.

-Care instructions are especially important when it comes to drying your protector.
-Most mattress protectors – especially ones that are waterproof – suggest you dry your protector on a low or medium tumble dry.
+Care instructions are especially important when it comes to drying the protector.
+Most mattress protectors – especially ones that are waterproof – suggest to dry the protector on a low or medium tumble dry.

 Drying protectors on too high of a heat can damage the waterproof membrane on mattress protectors.
-This could allow your protector to underperform and potentially allow water or fluid to get to your mattress and void your mattress warranty.
+This could allow the protector to underperform and potentially allow water or fluid to get to the mattress and void the mattress warranty.

 The Hanna Kay Premium Mattress protector comes with a 10-year warranty.
 The details of the warranty are printed on the inside lining of the protector’s packaging.

 The Hanna Kay mattress protector is 100% waterproof on the surface.
 Waterproof properties on mattress protectors are definitely worth having.
-Often, water or liquid stains and damage will make your mattress warranty invalid.
+Often, water or liquid stains and damage will make the mattress warranty invalid.

-I poured 10 oz of water into the center of the Hanna Kay mattress protector.
+I poured 10 ounces of water into the center of the Hanna Kay mattress protector.
 I waited two hours and lifted up the protector to feel underneath for any moisture or dampness.

-I felt no moisture, dampness or any leaks from the protector.
-It passed my waterproof test!
+I felt no moisture, dampness or any leaks from the protector, meaning it passed the waterproof test.

 There has been a lot of attention around the toxicity of plastics, including PVC (also known as polyvinyl chloride or vinyl).